 Our archives suggest that the presence of a Jazz Club active in Brecon pre-dates the Jazz Festival by some 10 years (ie c1974), and under our guardianship since 2006, continues to operate a year round programme of jazz in the town.
 We are currently planning our 2017 events, which for the past 5 years have included performances during the month of August.

-For 2017, the priorities of the Jazz Club however are to strengthen our current organisation and to ensure that the long-term sustainability of the club is not impacted by festival and other related activities.
+Going forward, members overwhelming agree the priorities for the Jazz Club are to strengthen its current organisation and to ensure that the long-term sustainability of the club is not impacted by festival and other related activities.
 You may be aware that members of the BJC, together with local musicians, have come together to organise a ‘benefit’ concert to raise funds for the club, on Saturday 3 December.
 This is to help offset the club’s committing of the whole of its small capital into match funding for the 2016 jazz weekend.

-We did not take any fees or even expenses for ourselves, and the intensive time commitment over eight months for two people, was not proportionate to the project as a whole.
+The organisers did not take any fees or even expenses for themselves, and the intensive time commitment over eight months, was not proportionate to the project as a whole.
 With these considerations in mind, BJC will continue with current plans, publishing its programme in due course and providing a presence for jazz in Brecon all year round”.

 We thank the Town Council for their input over the 12-14 August BJ Weekend.The full programme of all 25 events in 2016 can be downloaded here.